 Affiliate networks bring together thousands of publishers (bloggers) and advertisers.
 Signing up for an affiliate network gives you access to thousands of affiliate programs.
 You get performance details, advertising creatives, etc.

-Our Top 21 Affiliate Marketing Networks in 2021, along with PROs and CONs for each network, how to signup to get accepted, and other helpful information.Related: Best 21 Affiliate Marketing Networks for 2021
+Our Top 21 Affiliate Marketing Networks in 2021, PROs and CONs for each network, how to signup to get accepted, and other helpful information.Related: Best 21 Affiliate Marketing Networks for 2021

 I recommend looking into ShareASale, CJ, Amazon Associates, and Clickbank.
-Unless you are into a tiny niche, you will find several affiliate programs for you.
+Unless you are into a tiny niche, you will find several affiliate programs.
 The advantage is that using an affiliate network.
 You will have all the earnings centralized in one place.

 5.2 Find independent affiliate programs

 There are many places to find affiliate programs.
-I would start with affiliate programs directories, doing some Google search on the most available products in your niche + affiliate program.
+I would start with affiliate program directories, doing some Google searches on the most available products in your niche + affiliate program.
 Then you can visit your competitors, see which products they advertise, and search for their correspondent affiliate programs.

 5.3 Select the best affiliate programs

 Now you should have a pretty good list of affiliate marketing programs.
 Don’t jump in and signup for them.
 Before affiliate managers accept you as a publisher, they want to see your website and traffic sources.